YORK & DISTRICT TABLE TENNIS ASSOCIATION – SHEPHERD & MACHELL TROPHIES – SEASON 2017/2018

 3. Each player will be allocated an individual group number based upon an allocation to one of 30 possible ranking groups.
 At the end of each set the handicap will be added to the combined game scores of the lower ranked player and the player with the higher points total resulting from this calculation will gain one point for their team.
 If the scores are equal after the handicap adjustment then both players will gain half a point for their teams.
 The Handicap is determined by taking the difference between the group numbers of the two players and applying the handicap from the table supplied.
 Players will use the same group number whichever team they play for.
 Handicaps will be set before the first round of the Shepherd Trophy and at the end of the season in time for the Shepherd/Machell semi-finals and Summer League.
 They will only be changed outside of these two dates in exceptional circumstances.

 Where a Club enters more than one team, a player will be limited to playing in a maximum of two teams only.
-A player must have played in at least one fixture in either event (the Shepherd or the Machell) prior to the semi final round to be eligible to play in the semi finals and/or finals.
+A player must have played in at least five Winter League matches or at least one fixture in either event (the Shepherd or the Machell) prior to the semi final round to be eligible to play in the semi-finals and/or finals.
+(These provisions enable the handicappers to review the results of players such as newcomers, returnees and those not playing regularly in the Winter League so as to ensure that no single player has an undue influence on the outcome of the Competitions).

 4. There will be a total of nine points available to be won in each fixture and the team winning most will go through to the next round.
 In the event of a tie in the result a bonus point system will decide the winner without the need for a replay.
 The bonus point will be awarded to the team having the bigger points total in the fixture including the handicaps and the points won N.B. a walk over will be awarded 42 - 0.
-In the unusual event of a tie in a fixture after allowing for the bonus point a doubles set will determine the result with the poorer pair on handicap having an additional half point to ensure there is a winner.
+In the unusual event of a tie in a fixture after allowing for the bonus point a doubles set will determine the result.
+Prior to the start of the doubles set the umpire must toss up twice, once to determine service and once to determine which pair will win in the event of a tied result.
+He should clearly state which toss relates to which situation.
 In order to calculate the doubles handicap add together the group numbers for both players and divide the total by 2.
 Round down to eliminate any halves.
 Further details of the Group/Handicap System and an example of how to complete the Scorecard will be provided in a separate document.
 Teams failing to turn up will forfeit the fixture to their opponents but teams playing ineligible players will only forfeit to their opponents the sets/points won by the ineligible player.

 5. All fixtures shall be played by the time limit fixed for the round unless an extension has been granted.
 The home team shall be responsible for notifying the result to the Competitions Secretary within 72 hours of the fixture being played.
 Where one team fails to turn up, the other team shall be responsible for submitting a scorecard claiming the fixture.